• Skip to main content

 • If your fudge feels a little too soft after being in the freezer for 1 hour, then simply let it chill a little longer, it should do the trick!

-• This recipe is rich in flavor, so I recommend to slice it in smaller serving squares.
+• This recipe is rich in flavor, so I recommend slicing it into smaller serving squares.
 You won't need a lot to satisfy your sweet craving.

 • Covering your loaf pan with parchment paper is essential for easy unmolding.
-If you don't use it, the fudge might stick the the pan and you won't be able to slice in squares.
+If you don't use it, the fudge might stick to the pan and you won't be able to slice into squares.

 Front angle view on pieces of no bake peanut butter fudge garnished with vegan white chocolate chips and peanuts.